menandmice/micetro_docs/guides/admin-manual/aws_multi_account.rst

    * Select :guilabel:`Next: Permissions`.

+3. Attach necessary policies:

-6. Now attach necessary policies for Micetro to the role.
-You can attach the policies by searching for them by name in the search window and then checking the checkbox next to their name.
-After all necessary policies have been attached, click on the :guilabel:`Next: Tags` button.
-Micetro needs the following AWS policies to be attached.
+   * Attach the necessary policies for Micetro by searching for them by name and selecting them.

       *  *AmazonRoute53FullAccess* to manage hosted DNS zones.

       * *AmazonEC2FullAccess* to manage Cloud Networks and ranges.

       * *IAMReadOnlyAccess* so that Micetro can access the account alias.
 This does not need to be attached if you do not want AWS account aliases to be displayed in Micetro.

+   * Select :guilabel:`Next: Tags`.

    This can also be done using the AWS CLI command ``[iam|attach-role-policy]``

-7. Now you can add tags to the role.
-Micetro does not require any tags but they can be added optionally to help organize your account.
-After you finish adding tags, click on the :guilabel:`Next: Review` button.
+4. Add tags (optional):

+   * Add tags to the role for organization (optional).

+   * Select :guilabel:`Next: Review`.

+5. Name and create role:

-8. Now select a name for the role that is being created and review the role before confirming the creation.
-After naming the role and ideally writing a short description, press the :guilabel:`Create role` button.
+   * Choose a name for the role and provide a short description.

+   * Select :guilabel:`Create role`.

 III.
-Add inline group policies to the group that contains the user for each of the roles created
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Adding Inline Group Policies for Roles
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following steps should be performed for each account that the user should have access to.
+The following steps need to be performed for each account that the user should have access to.

-On the account where the user that should have access to the roles is located, locate the group created in the first step of this tutorial.
-The group should contain the user that should have access to the roles.
-For each account that the user should have access to, create a group policy in the group allowing him to assume the role that was created on the account.
+Locate the account where the user is located.
+Then, find the group created in the first step of this tutorial that contains the user.
+Next, create a group policy in the group for each account the user needs access to, enabling them to assume the role that was created on that account.

-This can be done through the AWS Management Console or by using the AWS CLI command ``[iam|put-group policy]``
+This can be done through the AWS Management Console or by using the AWS CLI command ``[iam|put-group policy]``.

+1. Add inline group policies:

-1. Log in to the account where the group is located using the AWS Management Console.
+   * Log in to the account containing the group with the user.

-2. Open the **IAM** service in the management console.
+   * Open the **IAM** service.

-3. Under the IAM service, select :guilabel:`Groups`.
+   * Go to :guilabel:`Groups`.

-4. Locate the group that was previously created and click on it to open up further options for the group.
+   * Locate the group created in the first step and click to open it.

+2. Create custom policy:

-5. Under the permissions tab, locate inline policies and create a new one.
-It is very important that the policy is created as an inline policy, a managed policy will not work.
+   * On the :guilabel:`Permissions` tab, create a new inline policy (not a managed policy).

-6. Check the :guilabel:`Custom Policy` option and click on the :guilabel:`Select` button.
+   * Select the :guilabel:`Custom Policy` option and select :guilabel:`Select`.

-7. Type a name for your policy into the **Policy Name** field.
-Paste the following policy into the Policy Document field.
-Replace ``123456789012`` with the ID of the account where the role is located and replace ``RoleName`` with the name of the role that should be assumed on the account.
-Then click on the :guilabel:`Apply Policy` button.
+3. Define the policy:

+   * Specify a policy name.

+   * Paste the provided policy document, replacing "123456789012" with the account ID of the role's location and "RoleName" with the role's name.

+   * Select :guilabel:`Apply Policy`.

 .. code-block::